Quick start: Extract information from an image using AI

 Click to view car details

-Notice that the Make, Model, Color, and Year fields have been auto-populated .
+Notice that the Make, Model, Color, Year, and Description fields have been auto-populated .

 Car details with auto-populated fields